Frequently Asked Questions (FAQ) – Attached

 Because the same word does not always mean the same thing.
 Think for example about the word ‘right’:

 Make a right turn at the junction.

-When translating, we don’t just translate words, we translate the idea.
-With this in mind we get to work.
+When translating, we don’t just translate words, we translate the idea or context.
+With this in mind, we get to work.
 Of course, if there are many repetitions in the text – same wording used in the same context – we take this into account in our pricing.